 Furthermore, the historical coverage, completeness of coverage within covered time frames, accuracy of cause attribution, and spatial accuracy of the ignition location varies greatly among the various data sets available.
-Models that are applicable to particular locations or agencies, require at least a minimally reliable data set.
+Models that are applicable to particular locations, agencies, or combinations thereof require at least a minimally reliable data set.
 Even if flawed, such analyses might allow for a first approximation that could be built upon or coupled with other datasets in developing a reliable, forward-looking model.